ysm051222/ysm051222/README.md

 # 유승민 (柳承慜)
 Hi there!
 My name is Seungmin Yoo [sʰɯŋ.min.ju]

 I'm an undergraduate student majoring in [linguistics at Seoul National University](https://linguist.snu.ac.kr/en/).

+I'm currently deeply interested in
+- Syntax
-I'm currently deeply interested in syntax, formal semantics (I love lambda calculus notation so much!), phonology, and graphematics.
+- Formal semantics (I love lambda calculus notation so much!)
+- Phonology
+- Graphematics.

 As my understanding of linguistics is still developing, I'm currently exploring a wide range of topics within the field.